gzuzson/gzuzson.github.io/my-website/public/posts/analyzing-fight-night-markets.md

 ### 1. Pacquiao vs Barrios – The Narrative Mirage

 Manny Pacquiao is a legend, but also 46 years old, returning after years of inactivity.
 Mario Barrios is younger, active, and has size—but has been cracked before.
-Despite Barrios being statistically favored, market sentiment may swing toward Pacquiao based on:
+Despite Barrios being statistically favoured, market sentiment may swing toward Pacquiao based on:

 - **Narrative bias**: Emotional money pours in for legacy fighters
 - **Anchoring**: Bettors remember Pacquiao’s dominance, not his layoff